 Who are the Master(s) and/or Mistress(es) of Ceremonies (MC)?

 Two graduates will serve as MC for the evening.
 All graduates are eligible to apply.
-Graduates wishing to apply must submit an application by Friday February 26th, 2016 by 12:00pm.
+Graduates wishing to apply must submit an application by Wednesday, February 21, 2018 by 12:00 pm.
 Finalists will audition for the graduate committee which can include students, staff and/or faculty.
-Applications are available here:http://sait.usc.edu/elcentro/programs/chicanolatino-graduate-celebration/mc-and-class-speaker-application.aspx.
+Applications are available here: https://elcentro.usc.edu/programs/chicanolatino-graduate-celebration/mc-and-class-speaker-application/.

 How do I order an ethnic sash?

-We ask that you pre-order your ethnic sash for $50 (CASH ONLY; NO REFUNDS) by Friday, March 11, 2016 by 5:00pm at El Centro, STU 402.
+We ask that you pre-order your ethnic sash for $50 (CASH ONLY; NO REFUNDS) by Friday, March 9, 2018 by 5:00 pm at El Centro, STU 402.
 You can place this order and bring payment on the day you come in to take your picture.
 All orders must be done in person at El Centro Chicano.
+You can place this order and bring payment on the day you come in to take your picture.
+All orders must be done in person at El Centro Chicano.
 Once ethnic sashes are received, you will be contacted when it is ready for pick-up.
-Sashes will be on a first come, first served basis.
-We will begin with a variety of colors, so the sooner you come in once you’ve been informed of their arrival, the better.
-If color is important to you, come early!
-We will do our best to select the color you preferred but do not guarentee that color.
-Again, if color is highly important to you, come early once you have received an email that they are available for pick up.
+We will do our best to select the color you preferred but do not guarantee that color.

 Who plans the celebration?